nothingmakes-sense/CS255-Module-8/README.md

 I excelled in gathering and documenting detailed requirements for the Business Requirements Document.
 By conducting thorough interviews with the client and creating clear use cases, I ensured that the document captured both functional and non-functional requirements accurately.
 Additionally, in the System Design Document, I effectively translated these requirements into a modular system architecture, using diagrams like UML and ERD to communicate the design clearly.

 ### Part to Revise and Improve
-If I could revise one part, I would focus on the user interface mockups in the System Design Document.
-While functional, they lacked sufficient detail on user experience elements like accessibility features and responsive design.
-To improve, I would incorporate wireframes with annotations for accessibility (e.g., screen reader compatibility) and ensure the design adapts seamlessly across devices, enhancing usability for a broader audience.
+If I could revise one part, I would focus on the refining my UML digrams more.

 ### Interpreting and Implementing User Needs
 To interpret the user’s needs, I used techniques like stakeholder interviews, surveys, and persona development to understand the perspectives of both students and administrators.
 These insights were translated into system features, such as a user-friendly dashboard for students to track progress and a scheduling tool for administrators.
 Considering user needs is critical because a system that aligns with user expectations is more likely to be adopted and effective.
 Neglecting this can lead to usability issues, reduced satisfaction, and project failure.